 3G while dated, is available throughout most of the country and much of Europe.
 Vodafone currently has 4G LTE coverage in 97% of the country, and in some cities it even offers superfast 5G service.

-In terms of overall coverage, the Vodafone network has the best indoor signal, followed by O2 and Three.
+In terms of overall coverage, the Vodafone network has the best indoor signal, followed by O2's SIM Only offering - and don't forget, last but not least, Three.
 In the UK, most mobile phone users have full indoor and outdoor coverage.
 In rural areas, the Vodafone network's coverage varies widely.
 Geographically, EE has the best 4G coverage, but Three and O2's networks cover less than a quarter of the landmass.
 As such, it is important to check the coverage before choosing a network.

 What if I can't get 5G?

 The UK Government has been busy investing £500 million to improve mobile coverage in areas that currently have no coverage at all - that means not even any 4G network.